Orthopyroxene/Cover-Letter/README.md

 # Welcome to My Repo!

 Hello!
 I'm Andrew, a passionate individual with a background in Applied Geology and Geospatial Intelligence.
-I am currently expanding my knowledge in Information Technology (Programming).
-This repository serves as a hub for sharing my work, insights, and valuable resources related to gold prospecting in Western Australia, as well as my contributions to the field of geochemical visualization and exploration technologies.
+I am currently expanding my knowledge in Information Technology (Programming) at Tafe full-time.
+This repository serves as a hub for sharing my work, professional and academic.

 # Projects from my Post Graduate Studies